 Kevin asked, “Are you alone here?
 Where is everyone?”

 Betty said, “We are a small farm.
 The workers took off yesterday when RedEye showed up on Barry.
 I stayed.
-You stick with your loved ones no matter what.”
+You stick with your loved ones, no matter what.”

 They ate more food, drank some cold beer, then Betty said, “I am old, I am going to die soon.
 This is not a world for old people.
 You two need to stay here.
 Secure the house, make it safe.
-There is a tractor and plenty of fuel.
+There is a tractor with plenty of fuel.
 When the worst of this is over with, use the tractor to travel around the area.
 Find somewhere else far away and start a new world.”

 Kevin laughed.
 “Hey Eula, she is worse than me by thinking we will live for more than a few weeks.”